List of mnemonics: Trigonometry

 Ships Of Holland Call At Harwich To Obtain Apples.

 Sighs Of Happiness Come After Having Tankards Of Ale.

 Some Old Hen Caught Another Hen Taking Off Alone.

 Silly Old Hitler Can't Advance His Troops On Africa.

 Topology

 Mnemonics for Euler's characteristic are "fav.me", for "F add V, minus E, and "veryfun".

 Calculus

-The mnemonic "LIATE" is commonly used to determine which functions are to be chosen as u and DV in integration by parts.
+The mnemonic "LIATE" is commonly used to determine which functions are to be chosen as  u  and  d v  in integration by parts.